j1mc/ansible-silverblue-oci/ansible-silverblue/README.md

   - gnome_settings: Set various GNOME desktop settings.
 The role makes these changes via [dconf](https://wiki.gnome.org/Projects/dconf).
   - google_cloud_sdk: Installs the Google Cloud SDK.
+  - onepassword: Install the 1password yum repository and application.
   - system_and_flatpak_updates: Configure the auto-update policy for OS updates and Flatpak packages on the host.
-  - build_cleanup: Perhaps a bit of a hack.
-We need work around the inability to install files / make changes to anything on the `/var` filesystem.
-This is experimental, and I'm open to suggestions on how to handle this better.
+  - build_cleanup: We need work around the inability to install files / make changes to anything on the `/var` filesystem.
+My approach here is experimental, and I'm open to suggestions on how to better handle things here.

 Variables
 ---------